MR-ROGUE/anonymous_sms/README.md

 # anonymus_sms
-Use it for need not for revange
+Use it for need, not for revange.
+Iam not responsible for your activities.